-Due to the current Covid-19 pandemic we are unable to see children under the age of 10 for child or play therapy.
-We can offer Art Therapy only for children age 6+ as they are supplied with their own art pack for the duration of their therapy.
+Due to the current Covid-19 pandemic we are unable to see children under the age of 6 and we are unable to offer play therapy at this time.
+However, we can offer Child Therapy or Art Therapy for children age 6+ as they are supplied with their own art pack for the duration of their therapy.

 Most children move through developmental milestones easily, however, there are times when things are not so seamless and if that is something that has happened in your child’s life, it may be helpful to see a professional Play or Child Therapist.
 Stepping into therapy can be an anxious time for parents, however having made the decision, you are not alone as the therapist will work with you towards change in the issues the child is presenting with.